-The City issued 8,990 permits for housing units from the start of the fifth cycle planning period (2015) through the end of 2022.
-Of the permits issued, 59 percent were for above moderate-income housing, 39 percent were for moderate-income housing, and 2 percent were for low- or very low-income housing.
+The City issued 8,990 total building permits issued for housing units from the start of the fifth cycle planning period (2015) through the end of 2022.
+Of the total building permits issued for housing units, 59 percent were for above moderate-income housing, 39 percent were for moderate-income housing, and 2 percent were for low- or very low-income housing.
 It should be noted that two affordable housing developments built in the City provided very low- and extremely low-income units (Solvita Commons and Butterfly Gardens).
 However, because the affordability of the units was unknown at the time of building permits being issued, these units are counted as low-income units in the APR.